Publication 939 (12/2018), General Rule for Pensions and Annuities

 • Apply for an online payment agreement (IRS.gov/OPA) to meet your tax obligation in monthly installments if you can’t pay your taxes in full today.
 Once you complete the online process, you will receive immediate notification of whether your agreement has been approved.

-Checking the status of an amended return.
+Checking the status of your amended return.

-Go to IRS.gov/WMAR to track the status of Form 1040X amended returns.
-Please note that it can take up to 3 weeks from the date you mailed your amended return for it to show up in our system and processing it can take up to 16 weeks.
+It can take up to 3 weeks from the date you filed your amended return for it to show up in our system, and processing it can take up to 16 weeks.

-Understanding an IRS notice or letter.
+Understanding an IRS notice or letter you’ve received.

 Go to IRS.gov/Notices to find additional information about responding to an IRS notice or letter.